sandalle/minecraft_bigreactor_control/README.md

 TODO
 ============================
-- Save parameters per reactor instead of one global set for all reactors
+- Save parameters per reactor instead of one global set for all reactors.
-- Add min/max RF/t output and have it override temperature concerns (maybe?)
+- Add min/max RF/t output and have it override temperature concerns (maybe?).
 - Add support for wireless modems, see http://computercraft.info/wiki/Modem_%28API%29, will not be secure (anyone can send/listen to your channels)!
-- Add support for any sized monitor (minimum 3x3), dynamic allocation/alignment
+- Add support for any sized monitor (minimum 3x3), dynamic allocation/alignment.
-- Lookup using pcall for better error handling - http://www.computercraft.info/forums2/index.php?/topic/10992-using-pcall/
+- Lookup using pcall for better error handling - http://www.computercraft.info/forums2/index.php?/topic/10992-using-pcall/ .
+- Update cruise mode to work independently for each actively-cooled reactor.